Shamir-Lab/SCAPP/README.md

 Now you can run SCAPP by entering the command `scapp`.

-#### From Bioconda
-Alternatively, you can install directly from Bioconda with `conda install -c bioconda scapp`

 ### From sources
 If not using Conda to install, then download the sources and install according to the following: